1nst4ll/mango-news/PROGRESS.md

 This document tracks the development progress of the Turks and Caicos News Aggregator project.
 It complements the main `README.md` by providing a detailed log of completed tasks, current status, and planned work, organized into development phases.
 Avoid repeating information already present in `README.md` where possible, and instead reference it.

-## Latest Update - 2025-04-20
+## Latest Update - 2025-04-21

 ### Current Status

-The initial project structure is complete, and the backend scraping logic using the Firecrawl Node.js SDK and AI summary generation using the Groq SDK have been implemented.
-Date range filtering has been added to the frontend and backend.
-Basic styling has been applied to the filter components, and the frontend build process is now successful.
-The article detail view and frontend routing using `react-router-dom` have been implemented.
+Significant progress has been made on the scraping and administrative features.
+The scraper logic has been refactored to extract individual articles from source pages and save them to the database.
+Backend endpoints and frontend buttons have been added to trigger full scrapes, scrape individual sources, and purge all articles.
+Several issues related to database permissions, Firecrawl SDK usage, and Groq API calls have been diagnosed and addressed.
 Refer to the [README.md](./README.md) for a project overview, technology stack, and structure.

 ### Completed Tasks Checklist